-How to Repair Your Wetsuit Cheeply at Home (With Fishing Line)
+How to Repair Your Wetsuit Cheaply at Home

-So, if you're like me you probably try to get your wetsuit to live for as long as it can if you're a surfer, diver, triathlete, etc. I know I'm overdue for a new one because the neoprene in my 4:3 suit which I use for surfing is disintegrating.
-I'm getting a black ring around my neck and there are holes galore.
-The thing is, I'm just not ready to buy a new suit because I'm saving up for a really nice one.
+If you're like me, you probably try to get your wetsuit to live for as long as it can if you're a surfer, diver, triathlete, etc. I know I'm overdue for a new one because the neoprene in my 4:3 suit, which I use for surfing, is disintegrating.
+Wetsuits are expensive, so you might be wondering how you can do the repair job yourself.